movementlabsxyz/MIP/MIP/mip-84/README.md

 - D1 : Specify the actors and their trust assumptions
 - D2 : Specify the risks and threats from components

-D1: Specify the actors and their trust assumptions User Journey: The developer should understand existing trust assumptions.

-Description: The Native Bridge is operated via contracts, actors and components.
-What are the trust assumptions on these?

-D1: Specify the risks and threats from components
-User Journey: The developer should understand the risks from components.

-Description: We must ensure that risks are minimized even in the case that a component is compromised or faulty.

-Recommendations: Address the risks by first identifying the relevant parties and their trust assumptions.
-Then, specify the risks and threats from these components.
-How can we restrict the risks?

 ## Specification